I

 This included defining the business problem, designing and testing solutions, and working closely with growth and engineering to ensure the feature could be deployed and iterated on quickly.

 Clyx’s primary monetization opportunity was in partner content — enabling businesses to promote events on the platform.
-While event-based promotion fit naturally into the app’s existing content-discovery experience, many partners wanted to promote their venues outside of events with specific times.
+While event-based promotion fit naturally into the app’s existing content discovery experience, many partners wanted to promote their venues outside of events with specific times.

-How do we promote engagement partnered venues in a way that aligned with existing user behavior, rather than disrupting it?
+How do we promote engagement with partnered venues in a way that aligned with existing user behavior, rather than disrupting it?

 In scope